-The operate stage can be set via a variety of tools, but in all of these cases, it is set manually.
+The Operate stage represents the best known example of the application in its production state.
+It can be set via a variety of tools, but in all of these cases, it is set manually.

 For this reason, providing any warning or fail actions will not produce any different result.